AlejandroRedna/Invariant_Sets_Bacterial_Resistance_2024/README.md

-# Invariant set theory for streamlining the success of antibiotic cycling
+# Invariant set theory for predicting failure of antibiotic cycling

 This repository contains the computation of invariant sets for switched linear systems, with applications to a model for bacteria evolution of resistance to antibiotics.
 It also contains the solutions of a network-based nonlinear model for bacteria dynamics population.